linre-90/WpDockerDev/README.md

 Wordpress docker development environment

-This is a base empty wordpress template for development environment.
+This is a sample wordpress docker development environment.
 Uses latest wordpress official image.
+Customize ass needed.

+## Not for production...